uvotguy/CanvasQuizTool/README.md

 # Canvas Quiz Tool
-This tool can be used to dump student assignment grades for your course.
+This tool can be used to dump student assignment grades for a course.
+The tool consists of three parts:  a part to gather information from Canvas, one part to gather quiz submissions from Kaltura, and a third part to compare the results.

+Teachers create video quizzes in Kaltura.
+They record a video, and the Kaltura interface allows them to turn it into a video quiz.
+When a student takes a video quiz, Kaltura gathers his/her responses, computes a grade, and sends the results to Canvas via the Kaltura KAF software.
+If everything works properly, quiz results appear automatically in the course gradebook.

+Only teachers have permission to view course grades.
+Canvas administrators at your institution can grant you access.

 ## Setup
+### Canvas Access Token
 Access to your Canvas course is granted via a Canvas API token.
 Tokens are easily created in Canvas:

 1. Log into Canvas